-Switzerland has one of the most stable and open economies in the world, and it was ranked fourth in the 2018 Index of Economic Freedom.
-Switzerland has a highly-developed services sector, focused around the financial services industry and high-tech and knowledge-based production.
+Switzerland has one of the most stable and open economies in the world, and it was ranked fifth in the 2020 Index of Economic Freedom.
+Switzerland has a highly developed services sector, focused around the financial services industry and high-tech and knowledge-based production.
 Other key sectors include the chemical, pharmaceutical and life-sciences industries.
 Switzerland has one of the highest levels of per capita GDP in the world, and its currency, the Swiss franc, is regarded as a "safe haven currency" due to the country’s stable economy.

 As Switzerland is a relatively small country, the economy relies heavily on trade.
-To bolster its openness towards external markets, Switzerland has a tariff rate of 0% for most imports, except agricultural products.
-The highly-developed financial sector offers a suite of financial instruments, while the banking industry is well capitalised, contributing to Switzerland’s status as an investment haven.
+To bolster its openness towards external markets, Switzerland has low tariffs on imports.
+The highly developed financial sector offers a suite of financial instruments, while the banking industry is well capitalised, contributing to Switzerland’s status as an investment haven.

 What solutions are available in Switzerland?